-A list containing addresses of the tropical cyclone warning centres of the Panel countries, together with their telephone numbers, is given in Annex V-A.
+A list containing addresses of the tropical cyclone warning centres of the Panel countries, together

 5.5 Global Maritime disturbances Safety System (GMDSS)

 GMDSS is a satellite based broadcast system intended for the benefit of ships at high seas.
 EGC (Enhanced Group Call) Safety Net System of the INMARSAT (International Maritime Satellite Organization) together with NAVTEX and MSI (Maritime Safety Information) broadcast form integral parts of the GMDSS.
 Under this ocean going vessels would receive: